foglienimatteo/GaPSE.jl/README.md

 ## Important Remarks

 This is a work-in-progress project!
 As a consequence, currently in this pre-release:
 - The monopole (L=0) computations of the Galaxy Number Counts (GNC) correlation functions with `quad` integration and their corresponding Power Spectra (PS) with `:fftlog` have been tested extensively.
-It is also possible to compute their correlation function multipoles $L=1,2,3,...$.
+It is also possible to compute their correlation function multipoles $L=1,2,3,...$ .
 However, the `:lobatto` integration still leads to small numerical oscillations, and two terms (Newton-Lensing and Lensing-Newton) converge very slowly (i.e. you must use a high`N_lob` number of points).
-However, this problems are suppresed when you employ the azymuthally symmetric window function of this code (`use_windows=true`) and consider the power spectrum sum of all these effects;
+These problems are nevertheless suppresed when you employ the azymuthally symmetric window function of this code (`use_windows=true`) and consider the power spectrum sum of all these effects;
 - you can't go further than $z \simeq 1.5$;
 - The PS computations are by default made with the Julia package [FFTLog](https://github.com/marcobonici/FFTLog.jl).
-However, due to the fact that with `:fftlog` you must specify manually the bias parameter, the Power Spectra of a whole group of terms creates artificial FFT oscillations in some of them.
-The leading ones and the sum are not however affected.
+Due to the fact that with `:fftlog` you must specify manually the bias parameter, the Power Spectra computations of a whole group of terms create artificial FFT oscillations in some of them.
+However, the leading ones and the sum are not affected.
 The PS code structure gives also the option to implement other routines for this computation, and one with [TwoFAST](https://github.com/hsgg/TwoFAST.jl)[[5]](#1) is sketched (but not yet tested and reliable).
-- the code functions are well documented; check the github pages website https://foglienimatteo.github.io/GaPSE.jl/stable if you can't see correctly the analytical expressions written in the docstrings.
-However, the Two-Point Correlation Functions docstrings of the groups `LD`, `GNCxLD` and `LDxGNC` (see below for explanation) are still missing;
+- the code functions are well documented; check the github pages website https://foglienimatteo.github.io/GaPSE.jl/stable if you cannot see correctly the analytical expressions written in the docstrings.
+The Two-Point Correlation Functions docstrings of the groups `LD`, `GNCxLD` and `LDxGNC` (see below for explanation) are still missing;
 - few people used this code, so bugs are behind the corner; do not hesitate to raise the finger to point them out (see in the [How to report bugs, suggest improvements and/or contribute](#how-to-report-bugs-suggest-improvements-andor-contribute) section below)!
 - if you use this code, please read the [Using this code](##using-this-code) section below